amitmse/in_Python_/Neural Network/README.md

 	A convolutional neural network(CNN) contains one or more than one convolutional layers.
 These layers can either be completely interconnected or pooled.
 Before passing the result to the next layer, the convolutional layer uses a convolutional operation on the input.
 Due to this convolutional operation, the network can be much deeper but with much fewer parameters.
-Due to this ability, convolutional neural networks show very effective results in image and video recognition, natural language processing, and recommender systems.

 	Convolutional neural networks also show great results in semantic parsing and paraphrase detection.
 	They are also applied in signal processing and image classification.
 CNNs are also being used in image analysis and recognition in agriculture where weather features are extracted from satellites like